balciemrah/TME_Analyzer_20240320/README.md

 Alternatively, if you press `Load default channels`, again a new dropdown option will appear:
 "TNBC: DAPI:blue, CD8:red, CD20:yellow, CD3:green, CD68:orange, CD56:magenta, CK:cyan"

-Select the channel setup of preference, and press confirm.
+Select the channel setup of preference, and press `confirm`.

 ### Image loading
 You can open image loading window by going through `Loading -> Load Image` or directly pressing the `Load Image` in the toolbar.
 This allows you to load multiple tiff images.